arvention/ccapdev-validation/README.md

 We'll first discuss the client-side validation.
 For the client-side validation, we will use [validator.js](https://github.com/validatorjs/validator.js).
 We will use this to validate and sanitize the user input in the client-side.
 Client-side validation means that we will not send any HTTP request to the server to validate the values entered by the user.

 For the sign-up sheet in [`views/signup.hbs`](views/signup.hbs), we will:
-- Check if the value entered by the user for the field `fName` is not an empty string.
+- Check if the value entered by the user for the `<input>` field `fName` is not an empty string.
-- Check if the value entered by the user for the field `lName` is not an empty string.
+- Check if the value entered by the user for the `<input>` field `lName` is not an empty string.
-- Check if the value entered by the user for the field `idNum` contains EXACTLY 8 digits.
+- Check if the value entered by the user for the `<input>` field `idNum` contains EXACTLY 8 digits.
-- Check if the value entered by the user for the field `pw` contains AT LEAST 8 characters.
+- Check if the value entered by the user for the `<input>` field `pw` contains AT LEAST 8 characters.

 Make sure that JavaScript is allowed in your web browser.
-Try typing some values in each field to check if the client side validation works.
-For the field `fName`, try entering a blank space, or try entering a character and deleting it.
-A message should display below the field which says `First name should not be empty`.
+Try typing some values in each `<input>` field to check if the client side validation works.
+For the `<input>` field `fName`, try entering a blank space, or try entering a character and deleting it.
+A message should display below the `<input>` field which says `First name should not be empty`.

-The picture below shows the error message displayed when the user enters an empty string for the field `fName`.
+The picture below shows the error message displayed when the user enters an empty string for the `<input>` field `fName`.
 ![alt text](signup-client-validation.png "Sign-up Page with Client-Side Validation")

-Try to check the client-side validation of the other fields.
-For field `idNum`, every time the user enters a digit in the field, the client-side script will check if the user has entered EXACTLY 8 digits.
-For field `pw`, every time the user enters a character in the field, the client-side script will check if the user has entered AT LEAST 8 characters.
+Try to check the client-side validation of the other `<input>` fields.
+For `<input>` field `idNum`, every time the user enters a digit in the `<input>` field, the client-side script will check if the user has entered EXACTLY 8 digits.
+For `<input>` field `pw`, every time the user enters a character in the `<input>` field, the client-side script will check if the user has entered AT LEAST 8 characters.

 The client-side script [`public/js/signup.js`](public/js/signup.js) is attached to [`views/signup.hbs`](views/signup.hbs).
 This script contains lines of code which attaches a `keyup()` event all `<input>` element.
 We will discuss all the functions in the script.

-Function `isFilled()` returns true if all the fields are not empty, otherwise it returns false.
+Function `isFilled()` returns true if all the `<input>` fields are not empty, otherwise it returns false.
 This function uses functions defined in [validator.js](https://github.com/validatorjs/validator.js).
 The function call `validator.trim()` removes all leading and trailing blank spaces entered by the user.
 The function call `validator.isEmpty()` returns true if the string argument is empty, otherwise, returns false.
 Shown below is the code as excerpted from the file:

 ```
 function isFilled() {